 The next job is to decide the target, which is the value we want the computer to learn to predict, and the features, which are the values we want the computer to inspect in order to predict the target.
 For example, if we chose how much sleep someone thought they needed and how much sleep they actually needed as features, we could train the computer to predict how much coffee they drink.

-Even better, if you look in the top-right corner you’ll see an MLModel icon saying “Output” and it has a file size of 438 bytes or so.
-Create ML has taken 180KB of data, and condensed it down to just 438 bytes – almost nothing.
+Even better, if you go to the Output tab you’ll see an our finished model has a file size of 545 bytes or so.
+Create ML has taken 180KB of data, and condensed it down to just 545 bytes – almost nothing.

-Now, 438 bytes sounds tiny, I know, but it’s worth adding that almost all of those bytes are metadata: the author name is in there, as is the default description of “A machine learning model that has been trained for regression”.
-It even encodes the names of all the fields: wake, estimatedSleep, coffee, and actualSleep.
+Now, 545 bytes sounds tiny, I know, but it’s worth adding that almost all of those bytes are metadata: the author name is in there, along with the names of all the fields: wake, estimatedSleep, coffee, and actualSleep.

 The actual amount of space taken up by the hard data – how to predict the amount of required sleep based on our three variables – is well under 100 bytes.
 This is possible because Create ML doesn’t actually care what the values are, it only cares what the relationships are.
 So, it spent a couple of billion CPU cycles trying out various combinations of weights for each of the features to see which ones produce the closest value to the actual target, and once it knows the best algorithm it simply stores that.

-Now that our model is trained, I’d like you to drag that icon from Create ML to your desktop, so we can use it in code.
+Now that our model is trained, I’d like you to press the Get button to export it to your desktop, so we can use it in code.

-Tip: If you want to try training again – perhaps to experiment with the various algorithms available to us – click Make A Copy in the bottom-right corner of the Create ML window.
+Tip: If you want to try training again – perhaps to experiment with the various algorithms available to us – right-click on your model source in the left-hand window, then select Duplicate.